 Estimate number of spoilers in this post (past episode 7): almost none

 First of all to the people who are not following this series – I apologize for starting with 7th episode out of nowhere.
 I thought about writing an intro for the whole series, maybe I’ll do that later.
 But in short, it is a manga and anime series about a guy who is a hero for hobby, a very average looking dude, strong enough to kill almost any enemy in one punch.
-He goes around saving people from horrible monsters, and his bland appearance and the fact that mostly he just need to punch them once to finish the job makes it rather comical.
+He goes around saving people from horrible monsters.
+His bland appearance and the fact that usually he only needs to punch an opponent once to finish the job makes it rather comical.

 That’s not the only reason I like this series though.
 Besides being a good comedy the manga is also amazingly well drawn.
 I’ll stick a few pictures below for your enjoyment.